 You can also ask your support team in the Philippines to help you answer the calls an emails from your clients after work hours or during the weekends.
 This frees up your time for other personal or professional pursuits.
 Want to learn a foreign language?
 Take a short course in sales and marketing?
 Pursue an MBA?
 Sure.
 You can do that because you’re not tied to your desk.
 Someone else is handling the menial tasks and leaving you to focus on expanding your real estate business.

 Most of the remote staff working in the Philippines have been trained as real estate virtual assistants.

 Virtual assistants have technical, communications, and secretarial skills.
 They can write and speak English well.
 They are college-educated and capable of writing business documents and academic papers.
-They're also adept in doing in-depth research, and looking for information from traditional publications to authoritative resources available on the web.
+They’re also adept in doing in-depth research and looking for information from traditional publications to authoritative resources available on the web.

 Surely, they can help you in reducing your workload.
-But, make sure that the work you're assigning to them do not break any law in your state.
+But, make sure that the work you’re assigning to them does not break any law in your state.
 Check out this page on the REALTOR Mag that lists the things an unlicensed real estate assistant can and cannot do for you.